Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Basic Properties

-In contrast to the rich compositional structure of the Earth's I/T, the composition of the chromosphere is relatively uniform with altitude, consisting primarily of hydrogen (H, H$^+$), secondarily of helium { (He, He$^+$) { with a number density $\sim$} 10\% that of hydrogen}, and thereafter a smattering of minority neutrals and ions up to iron at much smaller concentrations.
-However, the radiation in the chromosphere is dominated by { emission from minor ions in the lower chromosphere}, such as calcium, magnesium and iron.
+In contrast to the rich compositional structure of the Earth's I/T, the composition of the chromosphere is relatively uniform with altitude, consisting primarily of hydrogen (H, H$^+$), secondarily of helium { (He, He$^+$) up to 10\% that of Hydrogen}, and thereafter a smattering of minority neutrals and ions up to iron at much smaller concentrations.
+However, the radiation in the chromosphere is dominated by spectral lines in some of these minority species, such as calcium, magnesium and iron.
 Plasma-neutral coupling in the cool material of solar prominences (see \S \ref{rayleightaylor}) has been shown to lead to species separation and preferential draining of He relative to H \citep{2002ApJ...577..464G,2007ApJ...671..978G}.
 This occurs due to the very strong charge-exchange collisional coupling of H to H$^+$, which retains the majority hydrogen atoms while the minority helium atoms leak out much more freely.
 In the solar chromosphere, the constantly churning convection driven from below maintains the roughly uniform composition through turbulent mixing.
 In contrast, in the Earth's atmosphere, above about 100 km (the turbopause) turbulent mixing is too weak to homogenize the atmosphere and maintain a uniform composition, so the atmospheric composition becomes stratified under gravitational attraction according to the species molecular weights.